AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 the alignment of the :ada:`Temperature` component is 2.
 Wouldn't it slow down the code, or even trap?
 Well, maybe.
 It depends on the machine.
 If it doesn't work we would just have to use 32 bits for the record type, with the original alignment of 2, for a larger total array size.
+Of course, if the compiler recognizes that a representation cannot be supported it must reject the code, but the compiler might not recognize the problem.

 We said earlier that there are only a small number of reasons to specify :ada:`'Size` for a type.
 We can mention one of them now.
 Setting :ada:`'Size`